David Bayne, a volunteer at Fort Conde

 The History Museum began renovating the Fort in October 2010, and phase one of the project, which are repairs to the buildings infrastructure, required that the History Museum close the exhibits at the fort to the public for an extended period while the renovations were being completed.

-Over the past four years, the History Museum of Mobile has renovated the Fort in an economically and fiscally-responsible way, reallocating funds from existing contracts to pay for Fort renovations.
+Since then the History Museum of Mobile has renovated the Fort in an economically and fiscally-responsible way, reallocating funds from existing contracts to pay for Fort renovations.

 Originally founded in 1702 at 27-Mile Bluff up river, Mobile was relocated in 1711 to the current site where a temporary wooden stockade fort was constructed to protect the town.
 It was named Fort Louis after the old fort up river.
 In 1723, construction of a new brick fort with a stone foundation began.
 Renamed Fort Condé in honor of King Louis XIVs brother.